marmelab/react-admin/docs/Inputs.md

 Writing a custom preview component is quite straightforward: it's a standard [field](./Fields.md#writing-your-own-field-component).

 When receiving **new** files, `FileInput` will add a `rawFile` property to the object passed as the `record` prop of children.
 This `rawFile` is the [File](https://developer.mozilla.org/en-US/docs/Web/API/File) instance of the newly added file.
-This can be useful to display information about size or mimetype inside a custom field.
+This can be useful to display information about size or MIME type inside a custom field.

 The `FileInput` component accepts an `options` prop into which you can pass all the [react-dropzone properties](https://react-dropzone.netlify.com/#proptypes).